Racism in Malaysia

 Malaysia is a multi-ethnic country, with a predominantly Muslim population.
 Racial discrimination is embodied within the social and economic policies of the Malaysian government, favouring the Malays and in principle, the natives of Sabah and Sarawak.
 However, in practice, the natives of Sabah and Sarawak do not benefit much from these policies, with natives of Sabah and Sarawak composing the bulk of bottom 40% income cohort of Malaysia.
 Rather, it is the Malays that obtain heavily subsidised education in local universities and make up the bulk of these universities, including in terms of employment.
-In fact, the resources of Sarawak have been exploited for decades, with the Malaysian government enriching governmental officials and their associates.
+The resources of Sarawak have been exploited for decades, with the Malaysian government enriching governmental officials and their associates.
 The concept of Ketuanan Melayu or Malay supremacy is accepted by the Malay-majority political sphere.

 While 179 countries have ratified the International Convention on the Elimination of All Forms of Racial Discrimination (ICERD), Malaysia is not one of them.
 The Pakatan Harapan government that replaced Barisan Nasional in 2018 had indicated a readiness to ratify ICERD, but has yet to do so due to the convention's conflict with the Malaysian constitution and the race and religious norms in Malaysia established since its independence.

 Demographics

 Malays make up the majority — according to the 2010 census figures, over 50% of the 28.3 million population (including non-citizens) are Malays.
 About 22.6% of the population is Chinese Malaysians (Malaysians of Chinese descent) and Indian Malaysians (Malaysians of Indian descent) comprise about 6.6% of the population.
 People of Indians descent are derogatorily called Keling in Malaysia.
-There are also a very small minority of aborigines whose ancestors or Orang Asli arrived in what is today Malaysia well over 7,000 years before the Malays arrived from what is today Taiwan roughly 3,000 years ago.
+There are also a very small minority of Aboriginal People whose ancestors or Orang Asli arrived in what is today Malaysia well over 7,000 years before the Malays arrived from what is today Taiwan roughly 3,000 years ago.
 These ancient people also split with some heading to Sulawesi and others progressing into Java, and Sumatra.
 The final migration was to the Malay Peninsula roughly 3,000 years ago.
 A sub-group from Borneo moved to Champa in Vietnam roughly 4,500 years ago.
 The Champa group eventually moved to present day Kelantan in Malaysia.
 There are also traces of the Dong Song and HoaBinh migration from Vietnam and Cambodia.
 There was also the Southern Thai migration, from what we know as Patani (Narathiwat, Pattani, Yala, South Songkhla) today.
 All these groups share DNA and linguistic origins traceable to Taiwan, if not to southern China.
 Yet the Malay and Chinese (and also Indian) communities in Malaysia today appear at times at odds with each other given the polarisation caused by various policies under the Bumiputera policy.